vivisantosa/Unit-09-SQL-challenge/README.md

 Below is the ERD of the tables of HP employees, drawn with "quickdatabasediagrams" from http://www.quickdatabasediagrams.com.

 ## Data Engineering
-Here are the table schema for each of the six CSV files.
+My SQL file to create table schemas for each of the six CSV files is "table schemata.sql"

 ## Data Analysis
+My SQL file to answer the questions below is "queries.sql"
 - List the following details of each employee: employee number, last name, first name, sex, and salary.
 - List first name, last name, and hire date for employees who were hired in 1986.
 - List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.